Student Account Policies

 Prorated refunds will be processed for a student's complete withdrawal up to the 60% point of the term.
 A student who withdraws from the University after the 60% point in the academic period, or fails to officially withdraw from the campus shall not be entitled to any refund of tuition or mandatory fees.

 An appeals process exists for students who believe that individual circumstances warrant exceptions from published policy.
-Students should file a University Fee Appeal or at the Student Financial Services (Cashiers) Office in Cougar Central located at Craven Hall 3800.
+Students should file a University Fee Appeal or at the Student Financial Services (Cashiers) Office in Cougar Central located at Administrative Building 3800.

 Petitions for refunds outside the scope of published policy are approved only when applicants can demonstrate exceptional circumstances, and the chief financial officer or designee determines that the fees and tuition were not earned by the University.